2007 Quarter Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2007 - Present

-Wyoming and Washington quarters have also crossed the $1,000 mark.
-The 2007-P Wyoming MS68 reached $2,115, and a 2007-D Utah MS68 sold for $900.
-Proof coins remain more affordable—the 2007-S Wyoming PR70 went for $455, and its silver counterpart brought $450.
+Wyoming and Washington quarters have also crossed the $1,000 threshold.
+The 2007-P Wyoming in MS68 reached $2,115 at a Heritage sale on January 4, 2017 — a record that still stands for that design as of 2025 PCGS population data, which shows just 4 coins graded at that level.
+A 2007-D Utah MS68 sold for $900 in 2018.
+Proof coins remain more accessible — the 2007-S Wyoming PR70 (a perfect proof coin) went for $455, and its 90% silver counterpart brought $450.

 History of The 2007 Quarter

+All five 2007 designs drew from western imagery and state heritage.
 Each state’s governor coordinated with local organizations to submit design concepts to the Secretary of the Treasury for approval.
-In some states, citizens voted directly on the final design through online polls, telephone calls, and mail.
+In some states, citizens voted directly through online polls, telephone, and mail.
 Over 3.5 million people participated in the design selection process throughout the entire program.

 Also Read: Top 100 Most Valuable Modern Quarters Worth Money List (1965-Present)

-Is You 2007 Quarter Rare?
+Is Your 2007 Quarter Rare?

 2007-P Montana Quarter